 It is very telling that women in the United States have the highest rates of mammography screening in the world and we also have the highest rates of DCIS as well.
-For most of the twentieth century, mastectomy was the first line of treatment for those diagnosed with (DCIS), with younger patients more likely to undergo this surgery.
-In 2002, 26% of DCIS patients were still receiving this surgical procedure.
-The most common treatments being recommended by oncologists today are for the patient to undergo a lumpectomy followed by radiation and then given hormone suppression drugs such as Arimidex or Tamoxifen.
+For most of the twentieth century, mastectomy was the first line of treatment for those diagnosed with (DCIS), with younger patients more likely to undergo this procedure.
+In 2002, 26% of those diagnosed with DCIS were still receiving this surgical procedure.
+The most common treatments being recommended now are for the patient to undergo a lumpectomy followed by radiation and a prescription for hormone suppression drugs such as Arimidex or Tamoxifen.

 Proponents of breast cancer screening claim they are saving lives through early detection and treating those with DCIS, often regarding it as a potentially life-threatening condition.
 They view DCIS as “a pre-cancerous condition”and argue that, because it could cause harm at some point, then it should be treated in the same aggressive manner as with any other invasive cancer.
 The real tragedy here is that women are not told the true nature of DCIS, or the concept that there could be such a thing as a “non-progressive” cancer.

 In a poll on DCIS awareness published in 2000, 94% of the women who were studied had doubts that there could be such a thing as a non-progressive breast cancer.
 In other words, they had no understanding of the nature of a DCIS diagnosis.